-Section 2: Determination of "Excess Spending" and Capital Costs
+2. Determination of "Excess Spending" and Capital Costs

 Under current law, "excess spending" is defined as that portion of a school district's per-pupil education spending in excess of 121% of the statewide average per-pupil education spending increased by inflation.
 The homestead property tax rate of a school district with excess spending is adjusted by adding the per-pupil amount over the threshold to its actual spending, which increases the school district's homestead tax rate.

-Spending on school capital construction projects that have received final approval from the Agency of Education (AOE), and a number of other expenditures, are currently excluded from the definition of "excess spending."
+Spending on school capital construction projects that have received final approval from AOE, and a number of other expenditures, are currently excluded from the definition of "excess spending."
 This bill would add an exclusion for eligible school capital project costs that have received preliminary approval from AOE.
-"Eligible" school construction costs are enumerated in State Board of Education's (SBE) Rule 6134.
+"Eligible" school construction costs are enumerated in SBE's Rule 6134.